 If you have a global customer base and would want to charge all the customers the same price, you can make use of the Consistent Pricing option.
 This option allows you to have a flat-rate charge for your product or service, regardless of the taxes applicable and the customer's country/region.

 To enable consistent pricing options, follow these steps:

 In the Configure Tax page, click Manage Catalog Price type.

 Select the currency and choose My prices are inclusive of the tax.

-In the Tax included is that of drop down, select the country of which the tax is included for the currency.
+In the Tax included is that of drop-down, select the country of which the tax is to be included for the currency.

 Enable the setting to display consistent checkout prices for all regions.
 You can optionally select the following settings as required:

 Third Party Integrations: When you have integrated your Chargebee site with Avalara for automated tax calculation, you can enable this setting to display consistent catalog prices in regions for which Avalara is configured.
 While a consistent rate is charged for your product or service, Avalara calculates the tax included from the catalog price for these regions.